sowmya-bm/Resilient-and-Scalable-Web-Application-Deployment-on-AWS-VPC/README.md

 # aws_projects_store

-As I am upskilling in AWS, I have included POC for all the projects that go with my learning
+As I continue to upskill in AWS, I have incorporated proof of concepts (POCs) for all the projects that align with my learning.